-7 Hong Kong 80s Exploitation Movies You Might Want to Avoid
+7 Horrific Hong Kong 80s Exploitation Movies You Might Want to Avoid

 For over half a century, Hong Kong filmmakers have repeatedly pushed the boundaries of their art form.
-In the process, they have produced some of the vilest, most atrocious, most unflinchingly gory movies Asia has ever seen.
-Unless your stomach is lined with steel, it would be a good idea to steer clear of the following seven Hong Kong 80s exploitation movies.
+In the process, producing some of the vilest, most atrocious, most unflinchingly gory horror movies Asia has ever seen.
+Unless your stomach is lined with steel, it would be a good idea to steer clear of the following 7 Hong Kong 80s exploitation movies.

 - This list excludes Men Behind the Sun, which is widely agreed to be one of the most shocking movies ever produced.
 It is too obvious a choice for entry.

 - Transliterations are not in Mandarin but Cantonese, the regional dialect spoken in Hong Kong.

 - Practically every movie on this list was reclassified as Category III after the rating system was introduced in Hong Kong in 1988.